paretoman/votekit/tutorial/voteCasters.md

 * density: votes per pixel.
 From 0 to 1.
 * voteCount: a number of votes.
 * voteCounts: a list of numbers of votes for a list of preferences.
-* totalCount: total number of votes.
+* totalVotes: total number of votes.
 * voteFractions: a list of fractions for a list of preferences. voteCounts as a fraction of the total number of votes.
 From 0 to 1.
 * All of these are positive real numbers.